openstack-archive/fuel-docs/pages/user-guide/initialize-fuel/0500-fuel-boot.rst

    :width: 50%

 When the system has booted,
+you can log in:

-use the URL, administrator login name and password that are displayed on the boot screen.
+- Use the administrator login and password that are displayed on the boot screen
+  (default root/r00tme)
+  to log into a shell on the Fuel Master node.
+  After you log in, use the **passwd** command to change this password.

+- Use the URL displayed on this screen to launch the Fuel UI;
-The default URL is http://10.20.0.2:8000/.
+  the default URL is http://10.20.0.2:8000/.
-This is your URL unless you modified the IP address during installation.
+  This is your URL
+  unless you modified the IP address on the Fuel Setup screens.

+  Use the **admin** user name
+  and the Fuel password you set in in the Fuel Setup screens (see :ref:`fuel-passwd-ug`) to log in.
+  If you did not set a Fuel password during installation, log in using **admin/admin** as the username/password.
+  You can change the password from the Fuel UI;
+  see :ref:`change-fuel-passwd-ug`.

-Alternately, if the server on which the Fuel Master is installed has more than one NIC, you can use the second NIC to access the Fuel web interface:
+Alternately, if the server on which the Fuel Master is installed has more than one NIC, you can use the second NIC to access the Fuel UI:

 - Connect the NIC to the appropriate switch
 - Set the IP address for this NIC